sidicodet/chatbot-ui-design/README.md

 **3. Provide OpenAI API Key**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local or you can just change it to .env file in the root of the repo with your OpenAI API Key:

 ```bash
 OPENAI_API_KEY=YOUR_KEY